tldr-pages/tldr/pages/common/mtr.md

 `mtr -4 {{host}}`

-- Define the time to wait before sending another packet to the same hop:
+- Wait for a given time (in seconds) before sending another packet to the same hop:

 `mtr -i {{seconds}} {{host}}`